Click on photo to begin

 into what is now called the Indian Peaks Wilderness.
 With every step

-as one follows this path, one feels oneself being drawn ever further
+as one follows this path (now invisible), one feels drawn ever further

 away from civilization.
 As one winds around the unseen portions of